Typical steps in a MATRIX implementation

 Creating the learning paths (optional) 30 minutes per learning path

-Learning paths are sequences of classes where each class represents a goal.
-Adding a learning path is fairly easy, with just a few options to configure.
+Paths are courses that can have goals as sections, where each goal can represent another course or a certificate.
+Adding a path is fairly easy, with just a few options to configure.

 Configuring the course catalog 20 minutes